GPII/common-terms-registry/couchapp/lucene/README.md

-This directory contains a simple design document that will enable lucene integration with the Common Terms Registry.
+This directory contains a simple design document that will enable lucene integration with the Preference Terms Dictionary.

 All code follows the "couchapp" conventions and is meant to be deployed with that tool: